Coleman Sellers II: Further career

-From the time of his return to Philadelphia in 1856, Sellers was closely identified with the Franklin Institute, of which he served as vice president for several years and as president for five consecutive terms from 1870-1875.
+From the time of his return to Philadelphia in 1856, Sellers was closely identified with the Franklin Institute, of which he served as vice president for several years and as president for five consecutive terms from 1870 to 1875.
 He was appointed professor of mechanics at the Institute in 1881.
 He contributed much to the interest of the Institute's meetings by his lectures, always drawing large audiences.

 In 1888, Sellers was appointed professor of engineering practice at Stevens Institute of Technology, Hoboken, New Jersey, where he delivered lectures at intervals during the school year.
 The Institute conferred upon him the degree of doctor of engineering the same year of his appointment to the faculty.

 Sellers was a member of engineering and scientific societies both in the United States and in Europe, and was a charter member and served as president of the American Society of Mechanical Engineers.

 In 1877, Sellers was decorated by King Oscar II of Sweden and Norway with the Order of St. Olav, in honor of his scientific attainments.

 Personal

 Sellers married Cornelia Wells (1831–1909), October 8, 1851.
 They had four children: Coleman Jr. (1852–1922), Jessie (1855–1932), Horace Wells (1857–1933), and Harold (1875–1876).
 Jessie married Sabin Colton, a prominent investor in Philadelphia and New York.

-Coleman Sellers II died December 28, 1907 in Philadelphia and is interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.
+Coleman Sellers II died December 28, 1907, in Philadelphia and is interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.